Three Puzzles with Covariance and Supertranslation Invariance of Angular Momentum Flux (with Solutions): Introduction

 \section{Introduction}

 The problem of a proper definition of angular momentum and boost charges for asymptotically flat spacetimes in general relativity has existed since it was discovered in~\cite{bond1,bms,s1,s2} that the metrics of spacetimes allowing for gravitational radiation enjoy an infinite dimensional asymptotic symmetry algebra.
 This is the BMS (Bondi-Metzner Sachs) algebra, which contains the Poincar\'e algebra as a proper {\em but not normal} subalgebra.
 The Poisson brackets of angular momentum with supertranslations, which are an infinite-dimensional Abelian subalgebra of BMS, do not vanish; consequently the total angular momentum and the flux of angular momentum through null infinity can be changed by a gravitational wave of infinite wavelength.
 Since such a wave cannot be detected by any finite-size observer, the ambiguity due to BMS seems to preclude a meaningful definition of angular momentum and the other Lorentz charges in general relativity (GR).
 Problems inherent in defining angular momentum in GR were noticed by R. Penrose as early as 1964~\cite{pen}.
-In any quantum theory of gravity the supertranslation ambiguity also implies that no unique angular momentum can be assigned to the vacuum.